Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 | [Türkçe](docs/storeDescriptions/tr.md) |

 <!-- description -->
+You can customize which features are enabled in the Settings.

 This extension enhances your streaming experience on Netflix, Prime Video, Disney+ (Hotstar, STAR+), Crunchyroll, and HBO Max by automatically:
 <ul>